Substances poisonous to dogs: Cyclamen

 Possibly all species of cyclamen are toxic to dogs.
-Cyclamen contains triterpenoid saponins that irritate skin and are toxic to dogs.
+Cyclamen contains triterpenoid saponins that irritate skin.

 Castor bean

 Castor beans or the castor oil plant contain ricin which is toxic to dogs.
 It can be fatal depending on how much of the plant is ingested.
 The beans of the plant have a higher concentration of ricin and if chewed instead of swallowed whole will cause increased toxicity levels.

 Hemlock

 The USDA lists water hemlock as “the most violently toxic plant that grows in North America”.
 Dog deaths due to hemlock poisoning are unusual, and most animal deaths are cows or other grazing animals.
 If a dog does ingest hemlock, the cicutoxin in the plant can be fatal very quickly as it causes the heart and nervous system to not be able to function normally.

 Treatment and prognosis

 There are many possible ways to handle a dog, depending on the severity of the issue, but one of the most important parts is timing.
 A dog that has been exposed to a toxic substance has a better chance of recovery if treatment is initiated quickly.
 With some things, like plants or detergents, if a dog shows signs of irritation, it may be simply enough to remove them from the dog's vicinity.
 Thorough washing with soap and water can usually prevent further absorption of poisons on the skin.
 In other cases, where the poisoning is more severe or the dog has swallowed something, taking it to a veterinarian quickly is vital.

 Blood tests will then indicate enzyme levels from the liver and kidneys and bowel functions.
 They will also show levels of red and white blood cells and platelet levels.
 Just as in humans, there are established ranges for normal functions in dogs, and blood test results will indicate what may be wrong in a dog's body.
 Although it is always better if the substance is known right away.

 A veterinarian can then determine further steps, such as inducing vomiting to remove that substance.
 Treatment for any swellings with antihistamines or other inflammatory drugs.
 In severe cases the dog may be put under anesthesia for their stomach to be flushed or surgery to be performed. if the poisonous substance cannot be physically removed, an activated charcoal solution is given to prevent absorption in the gastrointestinal tract.
 In the cases of poisons that cause liver damage, intravenous fluids assist in flushing toxins from the dog's body and may be combined with medications to help liver function.

 Supportive treatment is often necessary until the poison can be metabolized.
 The type of support required depends on the animal's condition and may include controlling seizures, maintaining breathing with a ventilator, controlling heart problems, such as irregular heart beats and treating pain with pain medications.
 In some cases, there is a known antidote for a specific poison.